gdex1974/embedded-simple-drivers/README.md

 This is a driver for Bosch BME280/BMP280 temperature-pressure(-humidity) combined sensor.

-## eInk
+## display

-This is a driver for Waveshare eInk displays.
+The folder contains a hardware interface abstraction for the SPI-connected displays.

-The folder contains a hardware interface abstraction for the SPI e-Ink displays and a specific driver for 3,7" one.
+Currently, the Waveshare 3,7" e-Ink and ST7302 low-power LCD are implemented.

 ## License